 (b) When boats are overlapped, the outside boat shall give the inside boat room between her and the obstruction, unless she has been unable to do so from the time the overlap began.

-(c) While boats are passing a continuing obstruction, if a boat that was clear astern and required to keep clear becomes overlapped between the other boat and the obstruction and, at the moment the overlap begins, there is not room for her to pass between them, she is not entitled to room under rule 19.2(b).
-While the boats remain overlapped, she shall keep clear and rules 10 and 11 do not apply.”
+(c) While boats are passing a continuing obstruction, if a boat that was clear astern and required to keep clear becomes overlapped between the other boat and the obstruction and, at the moment the overlap begins, there is not room for her to pass between them,

 Definitions

 Obstruction An object that a boat could not pass without changing course substantially, if she were sailing directly towards it and one of her hull lengths from it.
-An object that can be safely passed on only one side and an area so designated by the sailing instructions are also obstructions.
-However, a boat racing is not an obstruction to other boats unless they are required to keep clear of her or, if rule 23 applies, avoid her.
+An object that can be safely passed on only one side and an object, area or line so designated by the sailing instructions are also obstructions.
+However, a boat racing is not an obstruction to other boats unless they are required to keep clear of her or, if rule 22 applies, avoid her.
 A vessel under way, including a boat racing, is never a continuing obstruction.

 Previously-defined terms (click to refresh your memory): room, mark, overlap, clear astern, keep clear